USS Ticonderoga (CV-14): Post-war

-Redeployment in the Pacific

 On 31 January 1952, Ticonderoga came out of reserve and went into reduced commission for the transit from Bremerton to New York.
 She departed Puget Sound on 27 February and reached New York on 1 April.
 Three days later, she was decommissioned at the New York Naval Shipyard to begin the extensive SCB-27C conversion.
 During the ensuing 29 months, the carrier received numerous modifications – steam catapults to launch jets, a new nylon barricade, a new deck-edge elevator and the latest electronic and fire control equipment – necessary for her to become an integral unit of the fleet.
 On 11 September 1954, Ticonderoga was recommissioned at New York, Captain William A. "Bill" Schoech in command.

 In January 1955, the carrier shifted to her new home port – Naval Station Norfolk, Norfolk, Virginia – where she arrived on the 6th.
 Over the next month, she conducted carrier qualifications with Air Group 6 in the Virginia Capes operating area.
 On 3 February, she sailed out of Hampton Roads for shakedown near Cuba, after which she returned via Norfolk to New York for additional alterations.
 During the late summer, the warship resumed carrier qualifications in the Virginia Capes area.

 She visited Philadelphia over Labor Day weekend to participate in the International Air Show.
 To demonstrate the power of her new steam catapults, on three consecutive days she launched North American AJ-1 Savages while standing at anchor in the Delaware River.
 Ticonderoga next participated in tests of four new aircraft – the A4D-1 Skyhawk, F4D-1 Skyray, F7U Cutlass, and F3H-2N Demon.
 Ticonderoga then returned to normal operations along the East Coast until 4 November when she departed Naval Station Mayport, Florida, and headed for Europe.
 She relieved Intrepid at Gibraltar 10 days later and cruised the length of the Mediterranean during the following eight months.
 On 2 August 1956, Ticonderoga returned to Norfolk and entered the shipyard to receive an angled flight deck and an enclosed hurricane bow as part of the SCB-125 program.

 Those modifications were completed by early 1957, and in April she got underway for her new home port – Alameda, California.
 She reached her destination on 30 May, underwent repairs, and finished out the summer with operations off the California coast.
 On 16 September, she sailed out of San Francisco Bay and shaped course for the Far East.
 En route, she stopped at Pearl Harbor before continuing west to Yokosuka Japan, where she arrived on 15 October.
 For six months, Ticonderoga cruised the waters from Japan in the north to the Philippines in the south.
 Upon arriving at Alameda on 25 April 1958, she completed her first deployment to the western Pacific since recommissioning.